 Embezzlement is the fraudulent appropriation of property by a person to whom such property has been entrusted, or into whose hands it has lawfully come.
 Houston v.
 City of Tampa Firefighters & Police Officer’s Pension Fund Bd. of Trs., 297 So.
 3d 664 (2020).
 The crime of embezzlement builds on the concept of conversion, but adds two further elements.
 Id.
 First, the embezzled property must have been in the lawful possession of the defendant at the time of its appropriation.
 Id.
 Second, embezzlement requires knowledge that the appropriation is contrary to the wishes of the owner of the property.
 Id.
 In less formal language, the defendant must have taken another person's property or caused it to be taken, knowing that the other person would not have wanted that to be done.
 Id.
 Thus, embezzlement exists where a party has lawfully come into possession of property which belongs to another and then knowingly and willfully misapplies or converts that property.
 Id.

-Consequences for White Collar Crimes in Florida
+Consequences for White Collar Crimes in South Florida

 Conviction of financial or white collar crime in South Florida depends on how the offense is graded meaning how much can be proven as fraudulently or illegal obtained.
 For most white-collar crimes, convicted individuals may be required to pay restitution to the victim(s).

-A West Palm Beach white collar crime attorney can provide you with a defense for fraud and other white-collar economic crimes.
+A Palm Beach Gardens white collar crime attorney can provide you with a defense for fraud and other white-collar economic crimes.
 The Law Offices of Matthew Konecky is well-equipped to handle a variety of economic crime charges ranging from credit card fraud to embezzlement.
 To protect your rights, contact us or call us at (561) 671-5995 so we can review your case immediately!